Importing existing customers and subscriptions

 Prerequisites

-Create a file customers.json that contains all the customers.
+Create a file called customers.json that contains all the customers that will be imported to the environment.

 The file should be in the following schema: